Bio

 Israel and Israeli wines are still a passion, but my palate has evolved in a big way.
 The fruit forward wines I once loved I now find to be a bit over the top, preferring instead more subtle, food friendly wines.
 I have developed a real appreciation for crisp whites, wines that I find are incredibly versatile when it comes to pairing with foods.
 And I better understand people’s infatuation with old world wines from places like France and Italy.

-Moving forward I will continue to work closely with Israeli wine, but I also hope to share with you both via the regular blog, and some new VLOGS, wines other than those of Israel.
+Moving forward I will continue to work closely with Israeli wine, but I also hope to share with you my experiences with wines other than those from Israel.
 Look for wines from both the old world and new world regions.
 Hopefully we’ll find some real unique wines along the way.

-Although I aspire to become a “Hyper- (Super) Taster” I am most likely a “Regular- (or “non”-) taster, like 75% of the population.
-While this being “normal” is not fun when I am around friends/contemporaries who seem to be picking up on nuances in wines that I am missing, I do believe that it really enables YOU to relate to my tasting notes or videos.
+Although I aspire to become a “Hyper- (Super) Taster” I am most likely a “Regular- (or “non”/”Average”-) taster, like 75% of the population.
+While this being “normal” is not fun when I am around friends/contemporaries who seem to be picking up on nuances in wines that I am missing, I do believe that it really enables YOU the reader to relate to my take on wines.
 Though one thing about me that is NOT NORMAL, is my wine curiosity and my unrelenting passion for learning as much about wine as possible.
 Come join me on my journey…

 WTG